JoaoCVerissimo/Portfolio/README.md

-# This is a step by step guide on how i got this project started
+# João Veríssimo - Developer ready to deploy 🚀

-Let's get it started
+This is a step by step guide on how i got this project started.
+Let's go.

 ## Phase 1 - Install requirements and get your project running